 Establish your unique selling point

-Just call it and about page
+Just call it an about page

-Also, the ideal URL structure should be /about and the SEO title should be something like About This Website | Name of Website.
+Also, the ideal URL structure should be /about, and the SEO title should be something like About This Website | Name of Website.
 Avoid overly complicated URL structures like about-name-of-website.

 Why should anyone listen to you?